simondiep/node-cors-example/README.md

 ## Recap

 CORS allows you to access a resource outside of your current browsed domain.
+Without CORS enabled, you would only be able to access the Node API directly at its hosted domain (localhost:3000).

 Setting a specific Access-Control-Allow-Origin in your service will prevent a *browser* request from displaying a response from your service.
 It does not prevent the execution of a request.